-What is the Zika virus?
+What Is the Zika virus?

 Zika is a mosquito-borne virus that, like dengue and chikungunya, is contracted through the bite of an infected mosquito.
 The Aedes aegypti is the species of mosquito that transmits all of these viruses.
 There is some evidence that Zika may also be transmitted through sexual intercourse with an infected person.

-What are the symptoms of Zika?
+What Are the Symptoms of Zika?

-How widespread is Zika in Mexico?
+How Widespread Is Zika in Mexico?

-How to avoid the Zika virus
+How to Avoid the Zika virus

 To protect yourself, choose hotels and resorts that have screens over the windows or have air conditioning so that mosquitoes don't enter your lodgings.
-If you think there may be mosquitoes where you're staying, ask for a mosquito net over your bed, or use a plug-in coil repellent.
-When outdoors, especially if you're in areas where mosquitoes are prevalent, wear loose clothes that cover your arms, legs and feet; choose light colored clothing and natural fibers for most comfort when the weather is hot.
+If you think there may be mosquitoes where you're staying, ask for a mosquito net over your bed, or use a plug-in or coil repellent.
+When outdoors, especially if you're in areas where mosquitoes are prevalent, wear loose clothes that cover your arms, legs and feet; choose light-colored clothing and natural fibers for most comfort when the weather is hot.
 Use insect repellent (experts recommend using repellent with DEET as the active ingredient), and re-apply frequently.